Itchy Skin of Dogs: Causes and Effective Home Remedies

 Apple Cider Vinegar Rinse

 Apple cider vinegar has natural antibacterial and anti-yeast qualities.
-When mixed with equal parts water, it can be sprayed lightly on itchy areas or used as a rinse to restore balance to the skin.
+When mixed with equal parts water, it can be sprayed lightly on itchy areas or used as a rinse to restore the skin’s balance.
 It should never be applied to open wounds, since that would sting.

 Omega-3 Fatty Acids